 a.
 Identify your environmental triggers

 The “gold standard” amongst holistic and functional medicine practitioners is the 30-day elimination-provocation diet, I call a 30-Day Food Vacation.
-Remove the top allergens: gluten, grains, sugar, dairy, eggs, legumes (beans, soy, and peanuts are legumes), tree nuts, coffee, alcohol, and, if you have aches and pains, nightshades (tomatoes, white potatoes, eggplants, peppers, paprika, salsa, chili peppers, cayenne, chili powder) for 30 days, or until your symptoms disappear.
-For help dialing in your ideal foods, download our free Optimal Food Guide ebook.
+Remove the top allergens: gluten, grains, sugar, dairy, eggs, legumes (beans, soy, and peanuts are legumes), tree nuts, coffee, alcohol, and, if you have aches and pains, nightshades (tomatoes, white potatoes, eggplants, peppers, paprika, salsa, chili peppers, cayenne, chili powder) for 30 days, or until your symptoms disappear, which might be 60 or 90 days.
+For help dialing in your ideal foods, download the free Optimal Food Guide ebook.

 b.
 Remove your triggers